-3. Health and safety
+4.4.3.
+Health and safety

-This special topic explores health and safety information disclosed in the annual reports of NZSX-listed companies.
-This data set was chosen given that the NZX Corporate Governance Code recommends that [a]n issuer should disclose how it manages its health and safety risks and should report on its health and safety risks, performance and management (NZX, 2020x, p.
+This specific issue explores health and safety information disclosed in the annual reports of NZSX-listed companies.
+This data set was chosen given that the NZX Corporate Governance Code recommends that '[a]n issuer should disclose how it manages its health and safety risks and should report on its health and safety risks, performance and management (NZX, 2020b, p.
 30).